 - June 14, 2019

-For memory, the United States Mint American Innovation™ $1 Coin Program is a multi-year series to honorinnovation and innovators with $1 coins from each State, District of Columbia, Puerto Rico, Guam, American Samoa, U.S. Virgin Islands, and Northern Mariana Islands.
+The United States Mint American Innovation™ $1 Coin Program is a multi-year series to honorinnovation and innovators with $1 coins from each State, District of Columbia, Puerto Rico, Guam, American Samoa, U.S. Virgin Islands, and Northern Mariana Islands.
 It will count 4 different coins per year, during a 14 years period.
 This numismatic issue will be struck in proof condition and in UNC condition ( coins sold in bags and rolls).

 Choice of topics and designs for these coins are submitted to CCAC notice.